utshomax/postman-docs/src/pages/docs/sending-requests/authorization/atlassian.md

     * **Additional claims** -

-    * **Expiry** - The access token expiration timestamp.
-The default expiration timestamp is one hour.
+    * **Expiry** - The access token expiration timestamp in seconds.
+The default expiration timestamp is `3600` seconds, which is equal to one hour.

 For more information about ASAP, see [Atlassian S2S Authentication Protocol Specification](https://s2sauth.bitbucket.io/spec/).